rafalp/Misago/dev-docs/plugins/hooks/filter-user-data-hook.md

     ...
 ```

-A standard Misago function is used for filtering the user data, or a partial filter function from another plugin.
+A standard Misago function used for filtering the user data, or a next filter function from another plugin.

 ### Arguments